Spinal Discs Explained: Structure, Function & Care

 What Are Ligaments?

-Ligaments are fibrous bands of connective tissue that connect bones, providing stability and support to joints.
+Ligaments are fibrous bands of connective tissue that connect bones, providing stability and care to joints.
 Their function is critical to the proper alignment and movement of the spine.

 How Joints and Ligaments Work Together